dagi3d/paperclip-facecrop/README.md

 ### Face.com
 - [rest-client][rest-client]

-In order to use the Face.com service, you will also need to register in order to get your aapi key and api secret for your application.
+In order to use the Face.com service, you will also need to register in order to get your api key and api secret for your application.

 Installation: